threeaccents/mahi/README.md

 # Mahi [![Go Report Card](http://goreportcard.com/badge/threeaccents/mahi)](https://goreportcard.com/report/threeaccents/mahi)

 Mahi is an all in one HTTP service for image processing, file_serving, and storage.
-Mahi also supports chunked and resumable uploads.
+Mahi also supports chunked, resumable, concurrent uploads.

+Mahi currently supports any s3 compitable storage, which currently includes (s3, DO Spaces, Wasabi, Backblaze B2).
+The specific storage engine can be passed when creating an application.

+Mahi supports different databases for different use cases currently the 2 supported databased are PostgreSQL and BoltDB.
+The database of choice can be provided via the config file.

 ## Install
 ```bash